bbatsov/projectile/README.md

 M-x helm-projectile
 ```

-or even better - bind it to a keybinging like this:
+or even better - bind it to a keybinding like this:

 ```
 (global-set-key (kbd "C-c h") 'helm-projectile)